-Numbers were up on last year with 80 entries received, comprising beef calves, dairy calves, lambs, poultry and goats.
+Over 80 entries were received, comprising beef calves, dairy calves, lambs, poultry, alpacas and goats.

 Each participant was required to parade their animal in front of the judges and answer questions on their care.
 After some serious deliberation, winners across all sections and classes were decided.
-All entrants received a certificate and milk bottle lollies from sponsor Synlait Milk Ltd. Winning entries also received ribbons and trophies.
+Entrants received a certificate and Tip Top ice cream.
+Winning entries also received ribbons and trophies.

 See photos from the day on our Facebook Page

 The 2015 Spring Into Action Horse & Pony Training Show took place on Sunday 20 September at Canterbury Agricultural Park.
 Unfortunately due to wet weather and ground conditions, the Showjumping classes were cancelled.
 Thank you to everyone that braved the cold weather!
 Click here to download results.

 Spring Into Action has been held every year since 2000.
 The aim of the event is to assist in the education of young horses and ponies prior to the Spring Show season.
 It also enables junior judges, ring stewards and riders' inexperienced in show ring procedure the opportunity to gain further experience and confidence under the show environment.
 Competition classes run under rules applicable to A&P Shows nationally.

 Spring Into Action includes classes for: Equitation, Park Hacks, Hacks, Saddle Hunters, Riding Horse, Ponies including Leading Rein and First Ridden plus Show Hunter, Showjumping, Round the Ring Hunter and Dressage.
 This year we are also including a new Pleasure Horse Section.